mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

 ----------------------

-This utility collects coordinate transformation information from several sources into a single file, see Section 9.9.
+This utility collects coordinate transformation information from several sources into a single file, see :ref:`BABBIFIJ`.

 mne_convert_dig_data
 --------------------

-This new utility convertes digitization (Polhemus) data between different file formats, see Section 9.3.
+This new utility convertes digitization (Polhemus) data between different file formats, see :ref:`BABCJEAD`.

 mne_edf2fiff
 ------------

-This is a new utility to convert EEG data from EDF, EDF+, and BDF formats to the fif format, see Section 9.2.8.
+This is a new utility to convert EEG data from EDF, EDF+, and BDF formats to the fif format, see :ref:`BABHDBBD`.

 mne_brain_vision2fiff
 ---------------------

-This is a new utility to convert BrainVision EEG data to the fif format, see Section 9.2.10.
-This utility is also used by the mne_eximia_2fiff script to convert EEG data from the Nexstim eXimia EEG system to the fif format, see Section 9.2.11.
+This is a new utility to convert BrainVision EEG data to the fif format, see :ref:`BEHCCCDC`.
+This utility is also used by the mne_eximia_2fiff script to convert EEG data from the Nexstim eXimia EEG system to the fif format, see :ref:`BEHGCEHH`.

 mne_anonymize
 -------------